kipkurui/TeamKE_DreamChallenge/README.md

-# Implementation of TeamKE submissions to DREAM challenge
+# TeamKE submissions to DREAM challenge

 ### Step 1: Install the requirements